 - Keeps the face square and balanced through the stroke

-- Anti-glare finish eliminates distraction at address.
+- An anti-glare finish eliminates distraction at address.

 - The mallet head design is off-putting for traditionalists